5 Safety Tips for Propane Grilling

 Keep items to fight fires nearby.

 It’s important to keep a fire extinguisher and spray bottle of water nearby while cooking.
 For smaller fires, a spray bottle can lower the flames without ruining your food.
 For flames that become out of control, use the fire extinguisher.
 Make sure you know how to use the fire extinguisher.
-Playing around trying to figure out how to use it can cause in worse damage or bodily harm.
+Trying to figure out how to use it in an emergency can cause worse damage to your grill and put you and your loved ones in danger of bodily harm.
 If you’re unsure how to use it or are having an issue.
 Call 911 right away for assistance.

 Never leave a lit grill unattended.

 As you can see, not being prepared for safety when grilling can lead to a multitude of problems.
-Keep yourself and loved ones safe this summer!
-Remember if your fire gets out of control, it’s important to not try and Need a new grill?
-Take advantage of our $250 off Napoleon Grills today at KeystonePropane.com!
+Keep yourself and your loved ones safe this summer.